Automatic Ontologies

 From stale documentation to living ontology

-From “trust me” to provable agent decisions
+From “trust me” to reviewable agent decisions

 From fragmented retrieval to applicability